Roselia (band): In-universe band

 Adhering to BanG Dream!'s premise of voice actresses performing their own music, Roselia's members portray characters in the anime and Girls Band Party!.
 In a 2019 interview with Billboard Japan, Kudō and Sakuragawa noted the distinction of being a "voice actor's band" helped increase interest among audiences unfamiliar with either the game or show.
 Roselia is one of four bands in the franchise that performs their own live music along with Poppin'Party, Raise A Suilen, and Morfonica.

 In the anime and game, Roselia is a popular band led by Yukina Minato whose skill has caught the attention of the music industry.
-A rock band with symphonic metal leanings, Roselia's shows are based on visual kei with gothic-style and elaborate costumes and visuals.
+A rock band with symphonic metal leanings, Roselia's shows are based on gothic-style and elaborate costumes and visuals.
 Their name is a combination of "rose" and "camellia", a reference to a blue rose as it represents the band's goals of achieving the impossible.

 As Poppin'Party serves as the anime's protagonists, Roselia plays a minor role in the first season where they perform at live house Space's final concert.
 The two bands later share a co-starring role in the show's beach-oriented original video animation, with Roselia's "Passionate Starmine" being used as the episode's ending theme.
 Roselia receives additional focus in the second season as they host a self-sponsored show and support Poppin'Party's plans to organize their own.
 The third season follows Roselia's participation in the Girls Band Challenge competition alongside Poppin'Party and Raise A Suilen.

 In Girls Band Party!'s main story, the band is one of four groups recruited by the player character and Poppin'Party to participate in the titular event.
-The game's Roselia-centric band stories follow the group's formation in "Bloom of the Blue Rose", their efforts to rediscover their pride after a falling-out in "Neo-Aspect", and their aspirations of going professional in Sprechchor".
+The game's Roselia-centric band stories follow the group's formation in "Bloom of the Blue Rose", their efforts to rediscover their pride after a falling-out in "Neo-Aspect", and their aspirations of going professional in Sprechchor.
 The first two band stories and the "Noble Rose" event story trilogy are also covered in Episode of Roselia.

 A manga by Pepako Dokuta focusing on the band titled BanG Dream!
 Girls Band Party!
 Roselia Stage ran in Overlap's online manga magazine Gardo Comics from February to September 2017.
 The series is licensed for North American release by Tokyopop.

 In August 2020, Roselia collaborated with the mobile game Lost Decade as its voice actresses served as guest hosts of the in-game radio show and their characters became playable.